A Hudson Emergency Arts grant project 9. 2020 in collaboration with poet Marjorie Agosin. See featured video at the Hudson Art Fair site.

-Alphabet Series Video Click here for images of the book “Alphabet of Invisible Islands” 1998 and the boxes associated with it.
+Alphabet Series Keynote presentation Click here images and PDF of the book “Alphabet of Invisible Islands” 1998 and the boxes associated with it.
 Exhibition curated by Barbara Young November 2 to January 4th 2019.
 Visit www.lnsgallery.com

 CENTER OF BOOK ARTS NYC